rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

         https://youtu.be/g57GVc34LCk?t=25

-Other: doing a charged Sword attack or Unarmed air attack from a certain height will drop Kratos through the elevator floor to his death.
+Other: doing a charged Sword attack or Unarmed air attack from a certain height will make Kratos hit death collision right underneath the elevator, making it seem as if he fell through the elevator floor to his death.

 Videos:
 1, AKheon's vid: